zchyde/brooklinebooksmith.com/_drafts/gwen.md

 Ever judged a book by its cover?
 <br>They say not to do such a thing but everyone does.

-Artists and designers constantly challenge themselves to create covers that will entice and inspire readers everywhere – all the while attempting to capture the essence of the book itself.
+Artists and designers are constantly challenging themselves to create covers that will entice and inspire readers everywhere – all the while attempting to capture the essence of the book itself.

 ![](/uploads/versions/gmgg1286---x----3276-2184x---.jpg)

 ---

-Since the late 80s Chip Kidd and John Gall have taken on the considerable challenge of designing covers for world famous Japanese novelist [Haruki Murakami's&nbsp;](http://www.harukimurakami.com/)postmodernist books.
+Since the late 80s Chip Kidd and John Gall have taken on the considerable challenge of designing covers for world famous Japanese novelist [Haruki Murakami's](http://www.harukimurakami.com/)books.
 They've been hailed for their unique mosaic creations made from vintage Japanese ephemera and prints like this one:

 ![](/uploads/versions/gmgg1311---x----3114-2076x---.jpg)